Kings Plaza: Opening and early history

 The mall opened in September 1970, right after Labor Day, with 79 stores.
 Among these stores was the first location of the pizzeria chain Sbarro.
 A two-screen cinema was also opened along with Kings Plaza, while a marina on Mill Basin was expected to open the next year.
 The mall was the first in the city to be fully enclosed and air conditioned.
 In protest of the new mall, local residents barricaded nearby side streets to prevent traffic congestion from spilling over to residential blocks.
 The mall had expanded to 125 stores by the following year.
 The first "professional dinner‐theater" in Brooklyn opened at Cooky's Steak Pub, located within the mall, three years later.
 The number of visitors grew during the mall's first decade of operation.
 Although Kings Plaza's owners did not release official visitation figures, by 1983, there were 20,000 cars passing through the mall's parking lot each day, and the city was earning $12 million per year from sales tax collected at each of the 150 stores.
 However, both merchants and shoppers expressed concerns about theft at Kings Plaza, and that year, the mall expanded its private security force.

 Initially, shoppers could park at Kings Plaza free of charge.
 In mid-1983, the owners of the mall proposed instituting a 50-cent parking charge to pay for improvements and the private security force, to be collected starting in October 1983.
 Shoppers' reactions toward the proposed fee were mixed, but local residents vehemently opposed the fee, causing its implementation to be delayed.
 The same month that parking fee collection was to start, community leaders organized a protest against the proposed fees.
 The parking fee was put in place in January 1984 and lasted four days before the New York City government ordered the mall to stop collecting the fee until a study on environmental impacts could be completed.
 Later that month, the parking fee was reinstated after the city's Departments of Environmental Protection and Buildings found no adverse effects would be caused by the fee, which was collected upon exit from the parking lot.

-Macy's sold 50% ownership of the mall to Alexander's in 1985, and sold the other half to them three years later.
+Macy's sold 50% ownership of the mall to Alexander's in 1985 which later acquired the other half in 1998.
 In 1992, Alexander's filed for bankruptcy and closed all its stores including the Kings Plaza location.
 Alexander's real estate holdings, including Kings Plaza, would live on as an affiliate of Vornado Realty Trust who assumed management of the property.
 The space remained vacant until 1997, when Sears took over the site.
 Though the opening of Sears was expected to revitalize the remaining shops in Kings Plaza, there was concern that newer shopping areas in Brooklyn such as Atlantic Terminal, the Fulton Street pedestrian mall, or the shopping district in Flatbush would create competition with Kings Plaza.